torvalds/linux/Documentation/driver-api/mtdnand.rst

 If the hardware interface has the ready busy pin of the NAND chip connected to a GPIO or other accessible I/O pin, this function is used to read back the state of the pin.
-The function has no arguments and should return 0, if the device is busy (R/B pin is low) and 1, if the device is ready (R/B pin is high).
-If the hardware interface does not give access to the ready busy pin, then the function must not be defined and the function pointer this->legacy.dev_ready is set to NULL.
+The function has yes arguments and should return 0, if the device is busy (R/B pin is low) and 1, if the device is ready (R/B pin is high).
+If the hardware interface does yest give access to the ready busy pin, then the function must yest be defined and the function pointer this->legacy.dev_ready is set to NULL.

 Init function